-- Inflammatory fats - Inflammatory fats include fats which are created through processing.
-You want to avoid fats such as canola oil, cottonseed oil, corn oil, soybean oil, safflower oil, sunflower oil and so on.
+- Inflammatory fats – Inflammatory fats include fats that are created through processing.
+You want to avoid fats such as canola oil, cottonseed oil, corn oil, soybean oil, safflower oil, sunflower oil, and so on.

 - Soda & Other sugary drinks – Sugar drinks, even fruit drinks, can impact insulin levels and lead to insulin resistance.
 Avoid these even if they are diet or do not contain added sugar.